-ed-in-Tariff biogas plant in Nitar, Johor.
+One of the Feed-in-Tariff biogas plant in Nitar, Johor.

 KUALA LUMPUR, 18 May 2020: FGV Holdings Berhad (FGV) plans to boost returns from its renewable energy projects as part of its recovery strategy from the COVID-19 pandemic.